corona-warn-app/cwa-server/docs/FEDERATION-DOWNLOAD.md

 # CWA Federation Key Download Service

 This is a spring boot [ApplicationRunner](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/ApplicationRunner.html) service (running as a cronjob).
 The app will deal with the download, sematic validation, extraction, and storage of the keys from the federation gateway.
+The download service leverages the download API of the federation gateway and will trigger downloads of available batches provided by the Callback Service.

+In addition to callback-based downloads, the Download Service supports date-based downloads.
-The download service leverages the download API of the federation gateway and will trigger downloads of available batches since the last time it executed.
-For the initial release the download service will use the polling mechanism provided by the federation gateway based on `batchTag` and `date` combinations and it will keep track of its last processed state within the database.
-When and if the callback service integration is fully realized, the polling mechanism would mainly be used for mass loading scenarios, and this service will then only download the persisted individual batches where notifications have been received.
+For that, the download service will use the polling mechanism provided by the federation gateway based on `batchTag` and `date` combinations and it will keep track of its last processed state within the database.
+The polling mechanism would mainly be used for mass loading scenarios, and this service will then only download the persisted individual batches where notifications have been received.

 On the download of keys from the federation gateway a process to derive a TRL from the DSOS needs to take place.
 This is done to enable the keys to be consumable by the DE CWA app as not all countries support the same approach which is required for the CWA app.
 The means the following: